 “We acknowledge, O LORD, our wickedness and the iniquity of our fathers, for we have sinned against You.”

-Finger-pointing comes easy when our vision is horizontal, but before a holy God, it’s hard to ignore the ugly truth of our own heart.
-Jeremiah wasn’t alone in his inclusion of his personal sin with that of his nation.
-The prophet Isaiah lamented, “So I said: “Woe is me, for I am undone!
+Jeremiah wasn’t the only one to include his sins when praying for his nation.
+Isaiah lamented, “Woe is me, for I am undone!
 Because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the LORD of hosts.”
 (Isaiah 6:5)

 – Pastor Jack